rust-lang/rfcs/text/0000-crate-name-transfer.md

 discretion of the Responsible Party.
 Let's debate the list only after deciding that there should be a list.

-### Alternative: require quorum greater than one
+### Alternative: membership fewer than 3 people

-This eRFC allows for there to be multiple Responsible Parties as designated by the libs team and moderation team, but I believe that a single one is sufficient for attempting this experiment.

-Arguments in favor of designating more than one person:
+This eRFC specifies membership of 3-5 people for the Responsible Party.
+We are hesitant to begin the experiment with fewer than 3 volunteers in order to:

-- Avoid conflict of interest when the Responsible Party theirself wants to request a crate.
+- Avoid conflict of interest when a member of the Responsible Party theirself wants to request a crate;
-- Reduce perception that a request has been denied because of personal grievance with the requester, or other social factor.
+- Reduce perception that a request has been denied because of personal grievance with the requester, or other social factor;
-- Reduce perception that a request has been granted because of personal acquaintance with the requester, or other social factor.
+- Reduce perception that a request has been granted because of personal acquaintance with the requester, or other social factor;
-- Achieve more continuous coverage when the person needs time off.
+- Achieve more continuous coverage when a person needs time off;
-- Reduce the possibility of simply overlooking some important factor.
+- Reduce the possibility of simply overlooking some important factor;
-- Ease a high-pressure high-burnout role.
+- Ease some pressure from a high-pressure role.

-I believe it is a totally reasonable instinct to want to distribute the responsibility across multiple people.
-A small team would constitute negligible overhead in most cases while proving valuable in borderline ones.

-However, I believe we should allow the experiment to proceed with just one Responsible Party.
-The experiment has been structured such that they are incentivized to be as cautious and conservative as possible.
-I believe that accountability to the Rust teams (any of which could terminate the experiment at any time) provides sufficient mitigation even with only one person responsible.

-The libs team and moderation team can designate additional people as they perceive it to be necessary.

-The Responsible Party may always seek the advice of Rust team members in borderline cases without there being an official second designee.
+In the event that we find ourselves without at least 3 qualified volunteers in the future, the crates.io team may terminate the experiment, or may choose to continue provisionally with a team of 2 since we expect that a 3-member team would have quorum of 2 anyway.

+### Alternative: membership greater than 5 people

+For the sake of consensus seeking, scheduling, and consistency, we are hesitant to begin this experiment with a team larger than 5 people.

+The crates.io team may opt to raise the size of the Responsible Party beyond 5 people later at their discretion.

+### Alternative: allow publishing semver compatible updates

+The eRFC proposes implementing a restriction against publishing of semver compatible versions of a transferred crate.
+All versions published by the new owner must be semver incompatible with version published by the old owner(s).

+The use case of transferring actively depended upon packages to a new owner for continued maintenance largely falls outside the scope of "clear cut" under this eRFC.

+Relaxing this proposed restriction would need to be proposed in a separate RFC.

+### Alternative: transfers by consent of the owner only

+The crates.io team currently is happy to reach out to a crate owner on someone's behalf, and if they receive consent to transfer, they will do so (but this is not widely known about).

+As an alternative to this eRFC we could put effort toward streamlining this consensual transfer process.
+Perhaps crate owners who no longer want a name could mark it as up for grabs, which makes it automatically available to any new owner without another human in the loop.

+We should do both!
+Streamlining these types of transfers could potentially significantly bring down the number of crate transfer requests requiring human evaluation.
+Beginning the experiment would be a good way to gauge how much effort it's worth putting toward streamlining the consensual transfer process.

+### Alternative: do nothing

+The ol' do-nothing alternative.
+Crate names, and maybe even good crate names, might not be a scarce enough resource yet.

+See the last paragraph under [Prior art: npm](#npm) for my view on this.

 # Prior art